 \section{Introduction}

 \myhl{ Deep Learning (DL) methods are finding widespread and unprecedented applications in multiple areas of science and technology.
 Constructing supervised DL models requires access to large volumes of properly \emph{labeled}, high-quality real-world data.
-However, labeling real-world scientific data often is difficult, costly, or otherwise impossible~\cite{wang2018deep,dlforhealth,min2017deep,sapoval2022current}.
+However, labeling real-world scientific data is often difficult, costly, or otherwise impossible~\cite{wang2018deep,dlforhealth,min2017deep,sapoval2022current}.
 To workaround the issue, many scientific domains resort to using simulation as a means of obtaining large quantities of labeled data.
-Although this approach solves the lack of labeled data, it introduces another challenge.
-DL algorithms are developed with the end goal of applying them to real-world data.
-However, when a DL algorithm is trained on a simulated dataset, it is crucial to consider the possibility of systematic differences between the simulated and real-world data.
-Any systematic error in the simulation may severely degrade the final performance of the algorithm when it is eventually applied to real-world data.
+Although this approach solves the lack of labeled data problem, it introduces another challenge.
+As there often exists systematic differences between the simulated and real-world data, a DL algorithm trained on a simulated dataset can exhibit degraded performance when it is applied to real-world data.
 This issue is known as the \textit{domain shift problem}~\cite{DSinML,wang2018deep,takahashi2020review,fang2022source}.

-In this work, we consider a model domain shift problem typical in Liquid Argon Time Projection Chamber (\tpc) detector research. {\tpc} is a particle tracking and calorimetry detector technology~\cite{rubbia1977liquid,WILLIS1974221,Nygren:1974nfi} that forms the basis for detectors used by experiments such as MicroBooNE~\cite{acciarri2017design}, ProtoDUNE~\cite{abi2017single}, and the next-generation DUNE~\cite{abi2018dune}.
+In this work, we consider tackling the typical domain shift problem in Liquid Argon Time Projection Chamber (\tpc) detector research. \tpc is a particle tracking and calorimetry detector technology~\cite{rubbia1977liquid,WILLIS1974221,Nygren:1974nfi} that forms the basis for detectors used by experiments such as MicroBooNE~\cite{acciarri2017design}, ProtoDUNE~\cite{abi2017single}, and the next-generation DUNE~\cite{abi2018dune}.
 As with other detector technologies, obtaining human labels for real-world detector data is prohibitively costly.
 Therefore, physicists rely on scientific detector simulations to generate labeled data and develop analysis algorithms.
-While the manually designed analysis algorithms are continuously tested to ensure they are minimally affected by the domain shift problem, domain shift remains a serious concern for DL algorithms, which has sparked numerous debates, significantly slowed adoption of DL methods used in {\tpc} detector analysis, and prompted searches for improved solutions.
+While the manually designed analysis algorithms are continuously tested to ensure they are minimally affected by the domain shift problem, domain shift remains a serious concern for DL algorithms.
+It has sparked numerous debates, significantly slowed adoption of DL methods to \tpc detector analysis, and driven the search for alternative solutions.